uswds/uswds-site/_components/footer/footer.md

 type: component
 variants:
   - variant: usa-footer--big
-    description: A multi-column footer that expands and collapses on mobile
+    description: A multi-column footer that expands and collapses on mobile.
   - variant: usa-footer--slim
-    description: A compact version of the footer
+    description: A compact version of the footer.
 ---